Skip to contents

 Recipe 2: calendar heatmap, year by year

 calendar_heatmap_plot() is a strong fit for a slow reveal: each frame adds one more year of history, so the GIF builds toward the present.
-Because the plot’s date_begin argument is honoured during filtering, all you need to do is bump date_end to the end of the next year.
+Because the plot’s date_begin argument is honored during filtering, all you need to do is bump date_end to the end of the next year.

-years <- sort(unique(commits$year))
+years <- sort(unique(stats$commits$year))

 cal_dir <- file.path(tempdir(), "calendar-frames")